gauri0304/PRODIGY_WD_02/README.md

 - PRODIGY INFOTECH

-Here are 3 key features of your stopwatch project:
+Here are 3 key features of my ⏱️ Stopwatch Project:

-1. Accurate Time Tracking – Start, pause, and reset functionality with real-time digital display in HH:MM:SS format.
+⌛ Accurate Time Tracking – Start ▶️, pause ⏸️, and reset 🔁 functionality with real-time digital display in HH:MM:SS format.

-2. Lap Recording with Deletion – Record multiple laps and remove individual entries instantly with a delete button.
+📝 Lap Recording with Deletion – Record multiple laps and 🗑️ remove individual entries instantly with a delete button.

-3. Responsive & Stylish UI – Clean, user-friendly interface with animated buttons and a background-enhanced visual design.
+🎨 Responsive & Stylish UI – Clean, user-friendly interface with animated buttons ✨ and a visually enhanced background 🎆.